hazimdanishhh/hyrax-oil/README.md

 ## 1. Overview

-This project powers the official website of **Hyrax Oil**, delivering a performance-optimized, scalable front-end that highlights the brand’s lubricant and transformer oil products, services, and identity.
+This project is the official redesign and redevelopment of **Hyrax Oil**'s corporate website, delivering a performance-optimized, scalable front-end that highlights the brand’s lubricant and transformer oil products, services, and identity.
 Built with modern web technologies and designed to be responsive, engaging, and SEO-ready.

 ---